Pure Differential Privacy for Functional Summaries with a Laplace-like Process: Proofs for Section

-The first inequality is based on the Cauchy–Schwarz inequality, which is also used in deriving the ICLP-QR approach.
-The last inequality holds by the assumption that $K^{\eta}(\cdot,\cdot)$ is pointwise bounded.
+The first inequality is based on the Cauchy–Schwarz inequality, which is also used in deriving the ICLP-QR strategy.
+The last inequality holds by the assumption that $K^{\eta}(\cdot,\cdot)$ is point-wise bounded.